ABOUT

 As a singer, Rebecca has sung on numerous commercials, both for television and radio.
 She has also worked on several devised pieces of theatre with music.
 Collaborations with Dirty Market include ‘Be Good Revolutionaries’ and ‘Mrs Horton’s Finger’- both productions using original music composed by Rebecca.

-More recently Rebecca has been working and collaborating extensively with the composer Helen Chadwick on various pieces of song theatre, including her latest song theatre piece ‘War Correspondents’, directed by the award winning choreographer and director Steven Hoggett.
+Rebecca has worked and collaborated extensively with the composer Helen Chadwick on various pieces of song theatre, including the song theatre piece ‘War Correspondents’, directed by the award winning choreographer and director Steven Hoggett.

 Rebecca has co-devised the show ‘The 1971 Project’– a concert of new arrangements of songs from four iconic albums from that year: Joni Mitchell’s ‘Blue’, James Taylor’s ‘Mud Slide Slim’, Carole King’s ‘Tapestry’ and Neil Young’s ‘Harvest’.
 Since 2012, Rebecca and her band have performed ‘The 1971 Project’ to sell-out crowds at various venues in London and the South East.